 HOW IT STARTED

-Arlene Tucker (AT): Hello Alison!
-Thank you for meeting with me.
-Could you start but telling me a little but about the project?
+Arlene Tucker (AT): Alison, thank you for meeting with me.
+Could you start by telling me a little bit about the project?

 AT: And what is the purpose of the house now?